atbcb/usab-uswds/_pages/ict/fria.md

   </thead>
   <tbody class="odd">
     <tr>
-      <td><p style="text-align: left;">Possible increase in Federal Government costs to provide accommodations if more people with addressable disabilities are hired.</p></td>
+      <th scope="row">Possible increase in Federal Government costs to provide accommodations if more people with addressable disabilities are hired.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Possible decrease in the amount or variety of electronic content produced to reduce Section 508 compliance costs.</p></td>
+      <th scope="row">Possible decrease in the amount or variety of electronic content produced to reduce Section 508 compliance costs.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Potential costs to state and local governments and non-profit organizations that may be required to make electronic content accessible in order to do business with federal agencies</p></td>
+      <th scope="row">Potential costs to state and local governments and non-profit organizations that may be required to make electronic content accessible in order to do business with federal agencies</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Potential costs to develop and produce hardware and telecommunications products that comply with revised standards.</p></td>
+      <th scope="row">Potential costs to develop and produce hardware and telecommunications products that comply with revised standards.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Possible increase in social costs to people with certain vision disabilities because they would have to use commercial screen magnification tools rather than turning off the style sheets (free of charge) in order to read web pages.</p></td>
+      <th scope="row">Possible increase in social costs to people with certain vision disabilities because they would have to use commercial screen magnification tools rather than turning off the style sheets (free of charge) in order to read web pages.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Costs of increased compliance by foreign telecommunications manufacturers shifted to U.S. end users (consumers).</p></td>
+      <th scope="row">Costs of increased compliance by foreign telecommunications manufacturers shifted to U.S. end users (consumers).</th>
     </tr>
   </tbody>
 </table>